North Korea says 'pointless' for Kim to attend South Korea ASEAN summit

-SEOUL (Reuters) - North Korea rejected an invitation for leader Kim Jong Un to attend a planned summit in South Korea next week with Southeast Asian nations, saying it would be “pointless” due to strained ties, North Korean state media reported on Thursday.
+SEOUL (Reuters) - North Korea rejected an invitation for leader Kim Jong Un to attend a planned summit in South Korea next week with Southeast Asian nations, saying it would be “pointless” due to strained ties with Seoul, North Korean state media reported on Thursday.

 South Korean President Moon Jae-in sent a letter of invitation to Kim on Nov.
 5, with an offer for an envoy to attend if he was unable to participate, the official KCNA news agency said.